daily word - called, chosen

 Add new comment

-daily word - true friends
+daily word - correct doctrine?

 Dale Cresap's picture